pickUrBrain/BestBuy-In-Stock-Local-Tracker/README.md

 ### What does it look like?

 Here's a snippet of the console outputs.
+> :warning: The time string is given out by BestBuy API, **not reflecting your local time**:

 ```
 4/8/2020
 LATEST ONLINE STOCK UPDATE for Neon Red/N at 2020-04-08T11:32:11